KxSystems/embedPy/README.md

 q)p
 {[c;r;x;a]embedPy[c;r;x;a]}[0;0;foreign]enlist
 ```
-More commonly, `embedPy` objects are retrieved from Python using one of the following functions
+More commonly, `embedPy` objects are retrieved directly from Python using one of the following functions

 #### .p.import
 Symbol arg- the name of a Python module or package to import